⭠ back to development goals

 Earlier that year, two elderly widows decided to sponsor a well in memory of their beloved husbands.
 They sent in the sponsorship funds, and then went one step further by wanting to go to Kenya to see the well and participate in its dedication.

-The well was drilled, the widows flew to Kenya and were thrilled to see the well and meet the people who were receiving the safe drinking water.
+The well was drilled, the women flew to Kenya and were thrilled to see the well and meet the people who were receiving the safe drinking water.
 As part of the well dedication ceremony, they produced large framed photos of their husbands, told the villagers about them, and then placed a memorial plaque beside the pump.
-They came back to Canada thrilled with the whole experience.

 A few months later, Lifewater received a panicked phone call from the women.
-They had just received a long-distance phone call from the villagers.
-They were calling to inform the widows that their husbands' pump was broken, and could they please come back to Kenya to fix it!
+They had received a long-distance phone call from the villagers, informing them that "their husbands' pump" was broken, and could they please come back to Kenya to fix it!

-Our Kenya team helped fix the pump, but it took years for the villagers to adjust their thinking from the well being owned by those white-haired Canadians to the well being owned by themselves.
+Our Kenya team helped fix the pump, but it took years for the villagers to adjust their thinking from the well being owned by those white-haired Canadians to the well being their own.
 Even after the widows died, the villagers still did not consider the pump as their own.
-It was only when a “Deed of Pump Ownership Transfer” with official stamps and seals was made and delivered to the village chief did they finally take responsibility for maintaining the pump!
+It was only when a "Deed of Pump Ownership Transfer" with official stamps and seals was made and delivered to the village chief did they finally take responsibility for maintaining the pump!

 457 Heather Crescent